Timbar09/React-Todo-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank the whole Microverse community for their help and contributions towards this project.

+I would also like to thank Ibadehin Majeed for the [tutorial](https://ibaslogic.com/react-tutorial-for-beginners/) of which this project is based on.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>